-security attribute values meaning terminal authentication status none (any Terminal) default role (i.e. without authorisation after start-up) CVCA roles defined in the certificate used for authentication (cf. [TR-EAC-1], A.5.1); Terminal is authenticated as Country Verifying Certification Authority after successful CA and TA DV (domestic) roles defined in the certificate used for authentication (cf. [TR-EAC-1], A.5.1); Terminal is authenticated as domestic Document Verifier after successful CA and TA DV (foreign) roles defined in the certificate used for authentication (cf. [TR-EAC-1], A.5.1); Terminal is authenticated as foreign Document Verifier after successful CA and TA IS roles defined in the certificate used for authentication (c [TR-EAC-1], A.5.1); Terminal is authenticated as Extende Inspection System after successful CA and TA Terminal Authorization none DG4 (Iris) Read access to DG4: (cf. [TR-EAC-1], A.5.1) DG3 (Fingerprint) Read access to DG3: (cf. [TR-EAC-1], A.5.1) DG3 (Iris) / DG4 Read access to DG3 and DG4: (cf. [TR-EAC-1], A.5.1) (Fingerprint)
+security attribute values meaning terminal none (any default role (i.e. without authorisation after start-up) authentication status Terminal) and the state of t CVCA roles defined in the certificate used for authentication (cf. [TR-EAC-1], A.5.1); Terminal is authenticated as Country Verifying Certification Authority after successful CA and TA DV (domestic) roles defined in the certificate used for authentication (cf. [TR-EAC-1], A.5.1); Terminal is authenticated as domestic Document Verifier after successful CA and TA DV (foreign) roles defined in the certificate used for authentication (cf. [TR-EAC-1], A.5.1); Terminal is authenticated as foreign Document Verifier after successful CA and TA IS roles defined in the certificate used for authentication (cf. [TR-EAC-1], A.5.1); Terminal is authenticated as Extended Inspection System after successful CA and TA Terminal Authorization none DG4 (Iris) Read access to DG4: (cf. [TR-EAC-1], A.5.1) DG3 (Fingerprint) Read access to DG3: (cf. [TR-EAC-1], A.5.1) DG3 (Iris) / DG4 (Fingerprint) Read access to DG3 and DG4: (cf. [TR-EAC-1], A.5.1)